ilicbojan/game-project/README.md

 ## Notes

 - The frontend expects the API to be running at `http://localhost:5215` by default.
 You can change the API URL in the frontend code if needed.
-- To run both frontend and backend together, start the API first, then the frontend.
+- To run both frontend and backend together, start the API first, then the frontend or use docker compose to run them together
+- History and scoreboard data is stored in local storage